AKSW/leds-asp-f-ontologies/ontologies/elevator/README.md

 ## Parts of the elevator structure

+We based our ideas of the following overview, but current dataset does not justify to model elevators in such extend.
+Maybe later more detailed information are neccessary.

 | Part | Features / Properties | Source |
 |------|------------------------|--------|
 | Control panel | max./min. height above floor | DIN 81-20, 5.12.1 and <br>DIN 81-70, 5.4.2.2 |